dainfooo/bilu-host/README.md

 - Access to a Terminal and SSH Client: You will need a terminal with ssh client to connect to your VPS and run commands.
 Tools like PuTTY (for Windows) or a built-in terminal (for macOS/Linux) will work.
 - A Domain Name (Optional): If you plan to access the server via domain name, ensure you have a domain registered and configured to point to your VPS.

+## Why Hostinger?

+Hostinger's VPS plans offer a cost-effective balance of performance, ideal for projects with budget considerations (like mine).

 ## Why Rocky Linux 9?

 Rocky Linux 9 is a stable, secure OS designed for server environments, offering enterprise-grade security features.
 Fully compatible with Red Hat Enterprise Linux, it ensures seamless transition and integration.
 Community-developed for transparency and trustworthiness, it provides long-term support with regular updates and patches.
 Free to use, it reduces costs without compromising quality.
 Its familiarity to RHEL administrators (like me) makes it a preferred choice.